tromp/ChessPositionRanking/README.md

-# ChessPositionRanking
+# Chess Position Ranking

 This Haskell based software suite was written to accurately estimate the number of legal chess positions, already pondered by Claude Shannon in 1950 [1].
 A position is legal iff it's reachable from the starting position in a valid game of chess.

 For definiteness, let us clarify exactly what is meant by a position.
 It includes the placement of all pieces on the board (which shall be called a Diagram), the side to move, the castling possibilities (reflecting which rooks or kings have moved), and whether a pawn can be captured en-passant.
 The correspond to the first four fields in the so-called Forsyth–Edwards Notation or FEN [2], with the exception that we shall consider a position to feature en-passant only when the pawn that just moved 2 spaces finds itself adjacent to an opponent pawn.

-The reason for satisfying ourselves with a mere estimate is that we have no hope of ever determining the number exactly, like we did in Go [3].
+The reason for satisfying ourselves with a mere estimate is that we have no hope of ever determining the number exactly, like we did in the game of Go [3].
 Whereas in Go, deciding whether a given position is legal is quite simple, determining the legality of a given chess position is exceedingly hard.
 It is the essence of so-called retrograde analysis problems [4] that concern the possible past moves rather than the possible future moves that normal chess problems concern themselves with.

 The reader is invited to study some of the best retrograde problems ever composed, together with their intricate solution, at this ``Masterworks'' collection [5].
 Evidence of the algorithmic hardness of retrograde problems may be found in this recent computational complexity paper [6] that proves retrograde decision problems on arbitrarily large chess boards to be PSPACE-hard.